Holiday weight loss tips and strategies can make the difference between staying on track or having to start all over

 Except you don’t like the ending of your story.
 You wanted to make different choices today.

 There is no freedom when you are in bondage to old habits.

 Celebrate your occasion not only feeling good about yourself but building healthy habits along the way.
 What you feed, grows.

 In part 1, you found your ‘why’, made plans and promises, sought accountability, and did what you could beforehand to make this party a healthy success story.

-Today, you are going to learn tips and tricks to use to reset your habits and enjoy the party while making healthy choices.
+These holiday weight loss tips and tricks will help reset your habits and allow you to enjoy the party while still making healthy choices.

 Remember why this is a special occasion.
 Connecting with the people you love is usually the most important part of the day.
 When special events become all about the food, you lose focus.
 Dig deep, the real reason you are there is to love and connect.

 Melanie Greenberg, Ph.D. of Psychology Today says, Satisfying relationships not only make us happy, but they also influence our long-term health and longevity.
 This effect is not limited to romantic relationships; close friendships and social connections with family and members of your community can also help your health.”

 Focusing on connection is a win-win.

 You’ve thought about what will be on the menu and maybe decided to bring some sides with you.
 Remember from part 1, not to skip meals the day of the event.
 To avoid hitting an appetizer layout ravenous, a light snack beforehand is a good idea.

 For many occasions, family gatherings, potlucks, dinner at friend’s homes it is acceptable and appreciated to bring a dish.
 A healthy side or main dish + dessert can carry you through an entire meal.